WeblateOrg/weblate/docs/admin/addons.rst

 Contributors in comment
 -----------------------

-Update the comment in the PO file header to include contributor names and years of contributions.
+Updates the comment part of the PO file header to include contributor names and years of contributions.

-The PO file header will contain a list of contributors and years contributed:
+The PO file header will look like this:

 .. code-block:: po